CLOSER-Cohorts/colectica-api/README.md

 ## File Description

+- instrument_to_dict.py - output dictionary of each item for all items in an instrument
 - get_mode_collection.py - outputs study, instrument_urn and data collection mome
   - instrument_mode_data_collection.csv (questionnaire and mode list)
 - get_questions.py - outputs the different item types